Aquarium algae, like any plant, require the following to thrive: Oxygen, light, water and nutrients (primarily nitrate).

 - Introduce bottom feeders to remove debris if possible

-The bottom-line about aquarium algae growth:
+The bottom-line about algae growth in the aquarium:

 The more adjustments the aquarium requires to bring it into balance, the more likely algae will become a real problem.